 Betz is a specialist for rare hereditary hair disorders.
 A few years ago, she was approached at a conference by a British colleague.
 She had recently examined a family with two affected children.
 “Via contact with colleagues from around the world, we managed to find nine further children,” she explains.
 The scientists sequenced all the genes of those affected.
 When comparing large databases, they thus came across mutations in three genes that are involved in forming the hair.

-“However, we assume that there are much more people affected,” explains Professor Regina Betz from the Institute for Human Genetics at the University of Bonn.
+“However, we assume that there are many more people affected,” explains Professor Regina Betz from the Institute for Human Genetics at the University of Bonn.
 “Those who suffer from uncombable hair do not necessarily seek help for this from a doctor or hospital.”For people affected by hair disorders, this last point is good news: some hair anomalies are associated with severe concomitant diseases, which sometimes only become manifest in later life.
 However, Struwwelpeter syndrome generally occurs in isolation without any other health impairments.
 Uncombable hair may be tiresome and may also cause mental stress, says Betz.
-“However, those affected have no need to otherwise worry.”
+“However, those affected have no need to worry otherwise.”